Thailand Daily COVID-19 Deaths Hit 7-week Low - UrduPoint

 Thailand Daily COVID-19 Deaths Hit 7-week Low

 BANGKOK, Spet.
-18 (UrduPoint / Pakistan Point News - 18th Sep, 2021 ) :Thailand on Saturday reported 122 COVID-19 deaths, the lowest daily rise of fatalities in seven weeks, according to the figures released by the Center for COVID-19 Situation Administration (CCSA).
+19 (UrduPoint / Pakistan Point News - 19th Sep, 2021 ) --:Thailand on Sunday reported 122 COVID-19 deaths, the lowest daily rise of fatalities in seven weeks, according to the figures released by the Center for COVID-19 Situation Administration (CCSA).

 After a two-month low daily infections recorded on Sept.
 14, the number of single-day new cases in Thailand has risen again with 14,109 recorded over the past 24 hours.